jpowie01/IntelGalileoOS/README.md

 ### Requirements

 All you need is:
-- make
+- Make
-- qemu
+- QEMU
 - EDKII environment

 ### Prepare your environment

-To start the development precess you've got to prepare EDKII environment using instructions from [documentation](https://wiki.ubuntu.com/UEFI/EDK2#Initial_set_up). *Please follow ONLY the section named "Initial set up"!* While preparing build target setup please use these entries:
+To start the development precess you've got to prepare EDKII environment using instructions from [documentation](https://wiki.ubuntu.com/UEFI/EDK2#Initial_set_up). **Please follow ONLY the section named "Initial set up"!** While preparing build target setup please use these entries:

 ```
 ACTIVE_PLATFORM = IntelGalileoOS/IntelGalileoOS.dsc